 Confocal Imaging

-Confocal microscopy is an optical sectioning technique which removes out-of-focus light by using a pinhole in the emission light path.
-This creates an image with improved contrast and therefore ability to resolve finer detail.
+Confocal microscopy is an optical sectioning technique which removes out-of-focus light by using a pinhole in the detection light path.
+This creates an image with improved contrast and ability to resolve finer detail.
 By acquring a series of optical sections through a specimen it is possible to create a three dimensional model of the sample.

 Our Systems: